dmgonzalez8/OMR/README.md

 </p>
 <p align="center"><em>Figure 11: Top 10 Most Accurate Classes by mAP50 </em></p>

 On the other end of the spectrum, the worst-performing classes highlight significant model struggles.
-The "stem" class, which accounts for approximately 26.6% of total instances, has precision and recall values of 0.0, leading to an mAP50 of 0.0.
+The "stem" class, which accounts for approximately 26.6% of the total instances, has precision and recall values of 0.0, leading to an mAP50 of 0.0.
 Similarly, "tuplet9," "ledgerLine," and "articTenutoBelow" also have mAP50 values of 0.0.
 These poor performances drag down the model's overall effectiveness and suggest the need for adjustments in image size, resolution, training hyperparameters, or additional training data.

 <div align="center">